yaal-coop/canaille/doc/references/commands.rst

 Canaille provide several commands to help administrator manage their data.

 Generally, some configuration has to be loaded by `Canaille`.
-This can be achieved by :ref:`configuration loading method<references/configuration:Load the configuration>` available, but most of the time a ``CONFIG`` environent variable is used.
+This can be achieved by :ref:`configuration loading method<references/configuration:Load the configuration>` available, but most of the time a ``CONFIG`` environment variable is used.
 For the sake of readability, it is omitted in the following examples.

 .. code-block:: shell